Charitable Bequests—A Gift in Your Will

 Gifts of Real Estate

-A donor who gives LifeSpan Resources appreciated real estate can completely avoid capital gains tax on the appreciation and qualify for a charitable income tax deduction for the full fair market value of the property.
+A donor who gives us appreciated real estate owes no capital gains tax on the appreciation and qualifies for a charitable income tax deduction for the full fair market value of the property.

 Gift of a Remainder Interest in a Personal Residence or Farm